srikrishnamurthy/social-economic-networks/README.md

 # social-economic-networks
-Notes on Social and Economic Networks
+Notes on Social and Economic Networks from Matthew O. Jackson's MOOC

 [Unit 1: Introduction, Empirical Background and Definitions](unit1.md)